xianlin7/APFormer/README.md

 ## Datasets

-* The ISIC 2018 dataset could be acquired from [here](https://challenge.isic-archive.com/data/)
+* The ISIC 2018 dataset could be acquired from [here](https://challenge.isic-archive.com/data/).
-* The Synapse dataset could be acquired from [here](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789)
+* The Synapse dataset could be acquired from [here](https://www.synapse.org/#!Synapse:syn3193805/wiki/217789).
+The slice-level Synapse dataset preprocessed by us can be downloaded from [here](https://drive.google.com/file/d/1RxmQP_4grIdFrjwHGevPxmS5aAfVq6VP/view?usp=share_link).\
+((The dataset partitioning of Synapse follows [TransUNet](https://github.com/Beckschen/TransUNet) and the ISIC 2018 is divided randomly.)

 ## Training